cloudlinux/imunify360-documentation/docs/imunifyav/cli/README.md

 ## How to apply changes from CLI

-In order to apply changes via command-line interface (CLI), you can use the following command:
+In order to apply changes via the command-line interface (CLI), you can use the following command:

 ```
 imunify-antivirus config update '{"SECTION": {"parameter": value}}'